celogeek/go-comic-converter/README.md

 export PATH=$(go env GOPATH)/bin:$PATH
 ```

-# Supported images
+# Supported image files

-The supported images are jpeg and png from the sources.
+The supported image files are jpeg and png from the sources.

 The extensions can be: jpg, jpeg, png.